mozilla-releng/relengdocs/release-promotion/desktop/historic_relpro.rst

 -  Desktop Firefox ESRs

-   -  ESR x.y.Z (ie chemspills/regression fixes) releases can use the jobs in the existing graph.
+   -  ESR x.y.Z (i.e. chemspills/regression fixes) releases can use the
+      jobs in the existing graph.

       -  get the taskid for the task named